lamttran/ECLasso/README.md

 # Starting out
 Before using, please install and attach the required RcppArmadillo functions from https://github.com/lamttran/ADMMRcppArma with the following code (the devtools package is required):
 - Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS=TRUE)
-- install_github("lamttran/ADMMRcppArma", ref = "main")
+- devtools::install_github("lamttran/ADMMRcppArma", ref = "main")
 - library(ADMMRcppArma)

-Do the same with the intasymm package:
+Do the same with the ECLasso package:
-- install_github("lamttran/ECLasso", subdir="pkg", ref = "main")
+- devtools::install_github("lamttran/ECLasso", subdir="pkg", ref = "main")
 - library(ECLasso)

 # Workflow